Students

 Are you interested in math and problem solving?
 You can easily get involved at your school.
 Here are a few things you can do to get more involved.

-- Sign up for the AMC exam.
-If your school does not offer this exam, you can take it at another school.
-Stuyvesant High School, for example, allows visitors to take the exam (visitor’s registration form).
+- Sign up for the AMC 10 or 12 exam, offered each November.
+If your school does not offer this exam, you can try to take it at another school or have a teacher at your school register your school for the contest.

 - Weekend math programs